wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What is a tier?
 ---------------

 The concept of a tier, which represents the size limitation, in bytes, of the indexed data (formerly known as hot storage), is no longer used.
-It has been replaced by the *indexed data size* setting.
+It has been replaced by the *indexed data capacity* setting.

 What happens if the tier limit is reached?
 ------------------------------------------

-See :ref:`What happens if the indexed data size setting is reached? <cloud_starting_faq_data_reached>`.
+See :ref:`What happens if the indexed data capacity setting is reached? <cloud_starting_faq_data_reached>`.

 .. _cloud_starting_faq_data_reached:

-What happens if the indexed data size setting is reached?
+What happens if the indexed data capacity setting is reached?
 ---------------------------------------------------------

-When the selected **indexed data size** is reached, the oldest events will be automatically removed from your index regardless of the **index data time**.
+When the selected **indexed data capacity** is reached, the oldest events will be automatically removed from your index regardless of the **index data time**.
 This data is available in archived data for you to access.
 See the :ref:`Archived data <cloud_your_environment_accessing_archived_data>` section to learn more about data logging and storage.

 How is indexed data rotated?
 ----------------------------

-Data rotation is determined by two conditions: the indexed data time and the indexed data size.
-For instance, if you have set a 3-month indexed data time and a 100GB indexed data size, and you consume the entire 100GB within the first month, the data will start rotating.
+Data rotation is determined by two conditions: the indexed data retention and the indexed data capacity.
+For instance, if you have set a 3-month indexed data retention and a 100GB indexed data capacity, and you consume the entire 100GB within the first month, the data will start rotating.
 Similarly, even if you have not utilized all 100GB, the data from the first month will be rotated by the fourth month if only 20GB is used.

-What happens if the data ingestion rate is exceeded?
+What happens if the average/Peak EPS is exceeded?
 ----------------------------------------------------

-If you send more events per second than allowed by the **data ingestion rate** setting, events start queuing, and if the queue becomes full, the incoming events will be discarded, which may lead to potential event loss.
+If you send more events per second than allowed by the **average/Peak EPS** setting, events start queuing, and if the queue becomes full, the incoming events will be discarded, which may lead to potential event loss.

 Can I cancel at any time?
 -------------------------